boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-core.md

 ---
 layout: post
-title:  Embed SDK v3.3.40 React with ASP.NET Core Sample | Bold BI
+title: Embedding Analytics with ASP.NET Core and React | Bold BI Docs
-description: Explore the React JS-based sample embedded in ASP.NET Core application supported since v3.3.40 of Bold BI.
+description: Learn how to embed an analytics dashboard with an ASP.NET Core and React application using Bold BI Embed SDK and try it yourself.
 platform: bold-bi
 documentation: ug
-lang: en

 ---

 # Bold BI Dashboards embedding in React with ASP.NET Core using Embedded SDK